Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 is also good to burst down an enemy as it increases your damage and Combo Point

 generation, allowing you to use more attacks.
-It is especially good when running
+It is especially good with

 Pistol Shot damage will be increased.